HamzaM3/yes-browser/readme.md

 - [ ] What should the scroll speed ?
 - [ ] Let's accept tablet ?
   - An Haskell mobile app ?

+### Javascript

+How to implement Javascript ?
+Let's discuss !